BSafe-network/website/content/Events/CoDeFi_Stanford_2020.md

 Stanford University
 In association with Stanford Blockchain Conference 2020

-If you would like to attend, please add your name to this list and we will respond asap: https://forms.gle/q17ogjdVDxZxAw1q6

 ### Agenda (subject to change)
 - 10:00 - 10:15 am: Shin'ichiro Matsuo (Program Chair): Opening Remarks
 - 10:15 - 10:45 am: Ryosuke Ushida: Regulatory Pain Points and Multi-stakeholder Approach